zahradd/dSPN-learning-rule/README.md

   - The experiment configurations are stored as separate JSON files in `experiments_config/`.
   - The specific experiment is selected when executing `run_plasticity_experiment.py`.

-### 3. Plotting Results
+## Plotting Results

-After running the simulations, results can be visualized using the provided Jupyter notebooks.
+After a simulations is run, results can be visualized using the provided Jupyter notebooks.

 For interactive analysis, open the plotting notebook: